-Drift Creek Falls Trail is a 2.7 mile heavily trafficked out and back trail located near Cutler City, OR that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, trail running, and fishing and is accessible year-round.
+Drift Creek Falls Trail is a 2.7 mile heavily trafficked out and back trail located near Cutler City, Oregon that features a waterfall and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Flanked by ferns, alder trees and vine maple, Drift Creek Trail winds through the rain-drenched Siuslaw National Forest.
 The highlight of the trail is a 240-foot long cable suspension bridge.
 Anchored by cables and ties that are cemented into opposing bluffs, the bridge holds over a hundred fifty thousand pounds.
 While the bridge does offer a bit of a bounce, the thirty-inch wide tread is perfectly safe and the bird’s-eye view will leave you spellbound.
 As does Drift Creek Falls, a 65-foot freefall, whopper of a waterfall that’s located immediately below you.